LLNL/H5Z-ZFP/docs/installation.rst

 The source code is in two separate directories

     * ``src`` includes the ZFP filter and a few header files

-        * ``H5Zzfp_plugin.h`` is an optional header file applications *may* wish to include because it contains several convenient macros for easily controlling the various compression modes of the ZFP library (*rate*, *precision*, *accuracy*, *expert*) via the :ref:`generic-interface`.
+        * ``H5Zzfp_plugin.h`` is an optional header file applications *may* wish to include because it contains several convenient macros for easily controlling various compression modes of the ZFP library (*rate*, *precision*, *accuracy*, *expert*) via the :ref:`generic-interface`.
         * ``H5Zzfp_props.h`` is a header file that contains functions to control the filter using *temporary* :ref:`properties-interface`.
 Fortran callers are